 Minn.
 Stat.
-Section DEPOSITORIES OF PUBLIC F PUBLIC INVESTMEN No Referer 2.
-Was the issuer's or guarantor's long-term and short-term unsecured debt: a. rated in one of the highest two categories rating agency, or by a nationally recognized b. was the term of the guaranteed investment and was the credit quality of the issuer's rated in the highest category by a national (regardless of the credit quality of the issuersecured debt)? short-term unsecured debt ally recognized rating agency H. Did all guaranteed investment contracts give the couevent the issuer's or guarantor's credit quality was d § 118A.05, subd.
-4 I. Did the county only invest in shares of a Minnesota whose investments were restricted to securities descrand 118A.07, subd.
+Section DEPOSITORIES OF PUBLIC FUNDS AND PUBLIC INVESTMENTS Yes No Workpaper Reference 2.
+Was the issuer's or guarantor's long-term and short-term unsecured debt: a. rated in one of the highest two categories by a nationally recognized rating agency, or b. was the term of the guaranteed investment contract 18 months or less, and was the credit quality of the issuer's short-term unsecured debt rated in the highest category by a nationally recognized rating agency (regardless of the credit quality of the issuer's or guarantor's long-term unsecured debt)?
+H. Did all guaranteed investment contracts give the county withdrawal rights in the event the issuer's or guarantor's credit quality was downgraded below "A"? § 118A.05, subd.
+4 I. Did the county only invest in shares of a Minnesota joint powers investment trust whose investments were restricted to securities described in Minn.
+Stat. §§ 118A.04 and 118A.07, subd.
 7? § 118A.05, subd.
-4 J. Mutual Funds - Did the county invest only in shares met the criteria in either 1 or 2 below: of an investment company that 1. a. registered under the Federal Investment C Company Act of 1940; b. whose shares were registered under the F ederal Securities Act of 1933; c. whose fund received the highest credit ra ting; d. that was rated in one of the highest risk ra nationally recognized statistical rating org e. that only invests in financial instruments than 13 months? with a final maturity no longer 2. a. registered under the Federal Investment C Company Act of 1940; b. which holds itself out as a money market SEC rule 2a-7; and fund meeting the conditions of c. is rated one of the two highest rating cate by at least one nationally recognized stati § 118A.05, subd.
-4 K. Did the county invest only in units of a short-term in vestment fund: established and administered pursuant to regul the Currency; and ation 9 of the Comptroller of in which investments are restricted to securitie § 118A.04? s described in Minn.
-Stat.
+4 J. Mutual Funds - Did the county invest only in shares of an investment company that met the criteria in either 1 or 2 below: 1. a. registered under the Federal Investment Company Act of 1940; b. whose shares were registered under the Federal Securities Act of 1933; c. whose fund received the highest credit rating; d. that was rated in one of the highest risk rating categories by at least one nationally recognized statistical rating organization; and e. that only invests in financial instruments with a final maturity no longer than 13 months?
+2. a. registered under the Federal Investment Company Act of 1940; b. which holds itself out as a money market fund meeting the conditions of SEC rule 2a-7; and c. is rated one of the two highest rating categories for money market funds by at least one nationally recognized statistical rating organization? § 118A.05, subd.
+4 K. Did the county invest only in units of a short-term investment fund: 1. established and administered pursuant to regulation 9 of the Comptroller of the Currency; and in which investments are restricted to securities described in Minn.
+Stat. § 118A.04?